pemagrg1/chatbot-using-pre-trained-model/README.md

 3. SMF/ckpt
 [Folder](SMF/ckpt/)

-This is the folder where checkpoints are stored(It is too large for uploading in Github).
+This is the folder where checkpoints are stored.
+Our fine-tuned model, valid and test results are stored here(It is too large for uploading in Github).

 4. SMF/json_data
 [Folder](SMF/json_data/)

-This is the folder where datasets are stored. new_train_data.jsonl and new_test_data.jsonl are the datasets with knowledge. new_train_data.jsonl and new_test_data.jsonl are the datasets without knowledge.
+This is the folder where datasets are stored.

+new_train_data.jsonl and new_test_data.jsonl are the datasets with knowledge.

+new_train_data.jsonl and new_test_data.jsonl are the datasets without knowledge.

 5. SMF/analysis.py
 [File](SMF/analysis.py)